 Swiss Transport Museum

-Just by the lake, Verkehrhaus, the Swiss Transport Museum, is all about things that go!
-Planes, trains and automobiles are the order of the day in this interesting museum dedicated to Switzerland’s transport history.
+Just by the lake, Verkehrhaus, Lucerne's Swiss Transport Museum, is all about things that go!
+Planes, trains and automobiles are the order of the day in this interesting Swiss museum dedicated to Switzerland’s transport history.

 Static and interactive displays, rides and simulators, as well as an IMAX theatre and planetarium, make this Switzerland’s most popular museum.

 The Swiss Transport Museum is also home to the Swiss Chocolate Adventure where you can learn about the history and manufacture of Swiss chocolate and even taste it!

 If you are visiting Lucerne with kids, they will love the Swiss Transport Museum but adults will find plenty to interest them, too.

 The Swiss Transport Museum is open 365 days a year.
 Click here to check admission prices and buy tickets.

 The Sammlung Rosengart (often referred to as the Rosengart Collection) is where you will find a private collection of more than 200 modernist paintings by Paul Klee, Picasso, Monet, Matisse, Cezanne and Chagall, amongst others.